Industrial, Systems, and Manufacturing Engineering

 - Certificate in Lean Systems

 - Certificate in Systems Engineering and Management

-Please note that for all graduate programs in IME, some IME courses may require programming skills as a prerequisite, and some IME courses may require Linear Algebra or Calculus III as a prerequisite.
+Note: For all graduate programs in ISME, some IME courses may require programming skills as a prerequisite, and some IME courses may require Linear Algebra or Calculus III as a prerequisite.